binderb/valence/README.md

 ## Background

 The initial version of this project was built in 2015, during my first year of university teaching.
-It was my first successful deployment of an independently-developed, interactive teaching tool to a live classroom environment.
+It was my first successful deployment of an independently-developed, interactive teaching tool within a live classroom environment.
 This version is the latest stable release, deployed in 2017.

 Project code is currently stored here without the necessary art assets, but a fully functional deployed version is available in my portfolio (see below!).
 I hope to return to this project someday to update it with modern sprite handling tools and better web integration.